league-curriculum/Motors/docs/source/servos.md

 ![motor](https://images.jointheleague.org/motors/hobby_servo.png){.c300}

-A hobby servo is built from a regular brushed motor,  gear train, a position sensor, and som internal circuitry.
-It will only move back and forth 180 degrees; it cant turn around continuously.
+A hobby servo is built from a regular brushed motor,  gear train, a position sensor, and some internal circuitry.
+It will only move back and forth 180 degrees; it can't turn around continuously.
 This makes them useful for moving joints on a robot arm or flaps on an airplane, but not for wheels on a car.
 They are very inexpensive and easy to use, so they are common in hobby projects.
 While there are some industrial versions, their inaccuracy makes them